 To further enhance safe and secure ammunition management, the following needs have been identified for Equatorial Guinea:

-- Recommendations for risk reduction of accidental explosions;
+- Recommendations for reducing the risk of accidental explosions;

-- Mitigation strategies and training of personnel on a better management of weapons and ammunition facilities;
+- Mitigation strategies and the provision of training for personnel to improve the management of weapons and ammunition facilities; and

-- Technical assessment and improvement of physical security of stockpiles.
+- Technical assessments and improving the physical security of stockpiles.